ReneeRuiFAN/ReneeRuiFAN.github.io/_pages/cv.md

   * Focus on: Graph Learning
   * Product: NORA

 * Jun.
 2021 to Jun.
-2022, Montreal QC: Data Scientist @ ElligencIA
+2022, Montréal QC: Data Scientist @ ElligencIA
   * Focused on: Natural Language Processing and Optimization
   * Product: Developed a market sentiment index tool [Ellisense](https://ellisense.com/) from scratch to production-ready for financial assets in the categories of currencies and cryptos

-Awards
+Scholarships & Fundings
 ======
+* NSERC (RGPIN-2016-05208)
 * Research Scholarships for Foreign Students (Bourses de recherche pour étudiants étrangers - Fondation Boucaro) in 2022
 * Fin-ML CREATE Scholarship in 2021
 * Mitacs Research Grant in 2020